Michael Woud: International career

 Woud competed for New Zealand in both the 2015 FIFA U-17 World Cup and the 2017 FIFA U-20 World Cup, starring in the latter, but being knocked out in the round of 16 on both occasions.
 He received his first callup to the New Zealand senior team for a friendly against Japan in October 2017, and made his first appearance in the 2018 Intercontinental Cup in a 2–1 win over India.

 Woud remains eligible for both New Zealand and the Netherlands.
 In August 2018, Woud was called up to the Netherlands under-20 national team for a friendly against Portugal; however, he rejected this offer in order to further his national career with New Zealand.

 Woud played for the New Zealand under-20 football team in the 2019 FIFA U-20 World Cup.
 In the round of 16 following a 1–1 draw with Colombia after extra time, Woud made 3 straight saves in the penalty shootout.
 However, following the third save, the referee ruled that he moved off his line too early and ordered a retake.
 Colombia went on to win the penalty shootout and advance to the next round.

 Woud was called up to play for the New Zealand under-23 football team at the 2020 Summer Olympics in Tokyo.
 Playing in all three pool games, Woud helped the team pickup their first win at the Olympics as well as qualify for the first time to the knockout stage.

+Woud received his first call-up to the All Whites since 2023 following a good run of form, for the upcoming FIFA Series matches against the Finland and Chile.
+On 14 May 2026, Woud was named in the 26-man New Zealand squad for the 2026 FIFA World Cup as the third choice keeper, behind Alex Paulsen and Max Crocombe.